 There are 4 cottages as well on site which are equipped with modern and basic necessities, perfect for a family or a group.
 This place is full of history and old touch.

 You can experience how Maple syrup is produced in this facility during the season.
 If you couldn’t experience it in winter, there is an option of taking a tour of this facility, the guide will brief you about the process and how the maple syrup is made.

 There is a big bakery on site that bakes fresh bread every day for the guests.
 Stefan, Mr. Pierre’s son showed the giant oven and how the baker manages to get the dough inside to bake tons of bread on a daily basis.

 There is a boutique inside that sells Maple Syrup and other local souvenirs.

 The best part is Sucrerie de la Montagne is open all year round.
 So if you happen to visit here twice or more during the same year.
 It will certainly give you a different treat if you visit there in another season than the previous one.
 Next time, when you are traveling to Montreal, take your time off in Rigaud to visit this outstanding location, you will never repent your decision.

-I am an ardent traveler and photography lover!!
-Writing has been a part of my life since my early ages, it is a tool to express myself.
-I dream to be a motivational speaker or a coach in upcoming years.
+I am an avid traveler and photography lover!!
+Writing has been a part of my life since my early ages, I use it as a tool to express myself.
+I dream to be a motivational speaker or a coach in the upcoming years.

 I share my life experiences, travel, restaurant/ hotel reviews, life, kids, festivals and much more through this platform.